Did you know that prolonged use of human shampoo for dogs will ruin their skin?

-Your dog's pH balance is extremely important, and should never be ignored.
+Your dog's pH balance is extremely important and should never be ignored.

-Similar to the human skin, a dog's skin and coat can become extremely irritated and damaged if you ignore their requirements.
+Like human skin, a dog's skin and coat can become highly irritated and damaged if you ignore their requirements.

 However, using human shampoo messes up your dog's pH balance to a great extent.

-A dog's skin has a balance of around 7.5, while a human's skin has a pH balance of about 5.5.
+A dog's skin has a balance of around 7.5, while human skin has a pH balance of about 5.5.

-To explain the above canine pH balance chart better, levels from 5 to 6.2 are considered normal for human skin.
+To better explain the above canine pH balance chart, levels from 5 to 6.2 are considered normal for human skin.

 If you're looking for a more scientific argument as to why you should never use a human shampoo on a dog, then you have one.

 RELATED: How to Calm Your Dog Before Grooming

 Because his acid mantle has been severely disrupted, an infection will break out five times more easily, if not more.

 My dog's coat

-You'd think that staying on top of her coat and making sure it's always clean would be an expensive hassle, because of the prices for dog shampoo these days.
+You'd think that staying on top of her coat and making sure it's always clean would be an expensive hassle because of the prices for dog shampoo these days.

-My point is that I get so many compliments on her coat, and I always get questions on how I keep her coat so clean, shiny and always looking good.
+My point is that I get so many compliments on her coat, and I always get questions on how I keep her skin so clean, shiny, and always looking good.

 Most canine shampoos are too hard on my pet's skin because they upset the dog's pH balance, but my secret weapon is perfect for her needs, and I'm sure it would be perfect for your dog's skin, too.

-Since I always want to look my best in public because it makes me feel good about myself, and I want my dog to have that same feeling, too.
+Since I always want to look my best in public because it makes me feel good about myself, and I want my dog to have that feeling, too.

 My secret weapon to my dog's coat perfection

-Using human shampoo can be a quick fix if your dog needs a bath from, say, rolling around outside, but if you don't have any proper shampoo, is it really worth the risk to your dog?
+Using human shampoo can be a quick fix if your dog needs a bath from, say, rolling around outside, but if you don't have any proper shampoo, is it worth the risk to your dog?

 It's really not.
 And if you don't have any dog shampoo on hand, then my little secret will work.
-Take a look at this:

-You can pick one of these babies in your local store for no more than five dollars a bottle.
+You can pick one of these babies in your local store for around five dollars a bottle.

 RELATED: Grooming Your Dog at Home

-My friend was giving us a ride home later after his kids left, and I wasn't about to bring my muddy best friend into his clean car.
+My friend was giving us a ride home after his kids left, and I wasn't about to bring my muddy best friend into his clean car.

 I didn't notice until I had finished bathing my dog, and she was already being dried with a towel.
-Honestly, I freaked out.

-Anastasia also has a grain allergy, so on top of that I was worried that the baby shampoo would cause it to flare up and she'd have to go to the vet.
-Fortunately, none of that happened!
+Anastasia also has a grain allergy, so I was worried that the baby shampoo would cause it to flare up, and she'd have to go to the vet.

 My friend and I were pleasantly surprised, so I called my vet to see if this was an okay thing to do.

 RELATED: How to Get Your Dog to Love Bathing

-Now, as I said before, I'm not the one to skimp out when it comes to my dog, but from now on, I use baby shampoo.
+As I said before, I'm not the one to skimp out when it comes to my dog, but from now on, I will only use baby shampoo.

-Babies have skin pH balance similar to dogs: sensitive and incredibly vulnerable to any acids and the like, which is why baby shampoo works so well for canines.
+Babies have skin pH balance similar to dogs: sensitive and incredibly vulnerable to acids and the like, which is why baby shampoo works so well for canines.